hikeventures/hikeventures.github.io/_posts/2016-05-23-Julbo-Swell.markdown

 ## Conclusion
 The Julbo Swell checked all boxes which I had from a packrafting sunglass.
 The Julbo Swell is super light and very comfortable to wear.

 If I could think of something negative about the Julbo Swell then it would be that the lenses grew damp a few times since there are no openings on the lens where the air could circulate.
-Fortunately, the lens only grew damp 2 times during the whole trip and was not a major issue.
+Fortunately, the lens only grew damp two times during the whole trip and was not a major issue.
 I would recommend the Julbo Swell to anyone who is looking for light packrafting glasses with a fresh design.